Constructive, respectful feedback conversation using SBI.

 That was my wake-up call.

-I’d attacked the person’s character, not described their behaviour.
+I’d attacked their character, not described their behaviour.

-The intention was good but the delivery wasn’t.
+My intention was right - my delivery wasn’t.

-When feedback triggers defensiveness, it’s usually because it’s:
+When feedback lands badly, it’s usually because it’s:

-We think we’re being helpful, but our words land as judgement instead of guidance.
+We think we’re being helpful, but it sounds like judgement.

-And when people feel judged, they shut down and you lose the chance to improve performance and trust.
+And when people feel judged, they shut down - so trust and performance both drop.

-1️⃣ Situation — Describe when and where the behaviour occurred.
-Be specific.
+1️⃣ Situation – Describe when and where it happened.

 “In yesterday’s demo…”